filippopiconese/Secure-Sensor-Network-Project/README.md

 - [ ] Change randomly the CHs selection.
 - [ ] Try to add AWGN distorsions to the communication link.
 - [ ] Modify the TX power based on LEAH algorithm.
+- [ ] Implement an aggregation algorithm at cluster head